Productivity

 Every Friday, take 20 minutes to reflect on your week.
 Review what you completed, plan next week's priorities, and update your project timelines.

-Think of this weekly reset like cleaning your workspace.
-Just as a cluttered desk makes it harder to focus, a cluttered schedule makes it harder to perform.
 This quick reset gives you a clean slate and clear direction for the week ahead.

 Setting Client Expectations And Boundaries

-A crucial part of time management that often gets overlooked is setting clear expectations with clients from the start.
+A crucial part of freelance time management that often gets overlooked is setting clear expectations with clients from the start.

 Be upfront about your working hours, response times, and project timelines.
 When clients understand your process, they're more likely to respect your boundaries and work within your system.